mvasilchuk/yasem/README.md

 2. Get and install [Qt 5](https://www.qt.io/download-open-source/).
 3. Get yasem sources.
 4. Since QtAV in OS X is not supported by YASEM yet, you can build YASEM with Qt player only.
 To do that open yasem.pro, find variable *SUBDIRS* and remove line *plugins/yasem-qtav-mediaplayer* from the list of subprojects.
-5. Run:
+5. 5.
+Run:

     qmake
     make

 That should be enough.
 If video can't be played make sure you have all required codecs installed.

 By default all app files are packed into a bundle.
-If you want to get all files separately (like in other OS) add option CONFIG-=app_bundle to qmake.
+If you want to get all files separately (like in other OS) add option *CONFIG-=app_bundle* to qmake.

 ## Configuration